plumtreeinbackyard/vue-express-demo/README.md

 # server

-This is a Vue/Express web application as a shopping cart demo.
-It uses Vuex for state management, sass for css preprocessor.
+This is a Vue 2/Express.js web application as a shopping cart demo.
+It uses Vuex for state management, sass for css preprocessor, and Monk to connect to MongoDB and handle data.

 ## Project setup